 An EHCP does not have a fixed format.
 Each Local Authority can develop their own ‘style’, but no matter how it is presented, the ECHP document must include the following sections:

 NB: For child in year 9 or beyond, the EHCP should include provision to assist the child/young person in preparation for adulthood/independent living.

 If the Plan specifies health care provision, the responsible commissioning body must arrange the specified health care provision for the child or young person.
 Similarly, if the Plan specifies social care provision, there is a duty on commissioning bodies to arrange the social care provision specified in the plan for the child.

 Specifically, Section H1 of the EHC Plan must specify all services assessed as being needed for a disabled child under section 2 of the Chronically Sick and Disabled Persons Act 1970.
 These services include:

 An EHCP should be reviewed 12 months starting on the date the Plan was made and each subsequent 12 month anniversary.
 Once the final EHCP has been issued, the LA will then have the legal duty to secure the educational provision specified in the EHCP and will be responsible for ensuring that the provision detailed in the EHCP is delivered.

-Access Legal’s Education Law team are amongst the country's leading experts in this area of law.
+Access Legal Solicitor's Education Law team are amongst the country's leading experts in this area of law.
 We have years of experience working with parents and will provide initial advice and explain the options available to you entirely without any obligation.

 Our goal is to ensure your child receives the best education for their needs, not to put families under even more pressure than they already are.
 It’s why we do this work.
-Call our free helpline on 03700 868 686 for more advice.
-The helpline is available Monday to Friday 8 am to 6 pm and Saturday 10 am to 4 pm.
+Call our free client services team on 03700 868 686 for more advice.
+The client services team is available Monday to Friday 8 am to 6 pm and Saturday 10 am to 4 pm.